 - preservation of materials of long term historical or administrative value in the University Archives one page guidance (PDF)

 The Record Management Policy Procedures (PDF) will help you with proper implementation of the policy.

-If you have questions about how to protect personal information or if you require training, please contact [email protected].
+PRIVACY TRAINING is available upon request.
+If you have questions about how to protect information or if you require training, please contact [email protected].